The Overlap Gap Property limits limit swapping in the QAOA: Discussion and further work

 \section{Discussion and further work}

-Being a heuristic algorithm, the limitations and potential of QAOA have not yet been fully explored.
+Being a heuristic algorithm, the limitations and potential of the QAOA have not yet been fully explored.
 While swapping the order of limits allows us to evaluate the expectation value with a classical computer faster, it also seems to lead to sub-optimal results.
 This of course is expected and one can instead use the algorithm developed in \cite{QAOAspinglass} as a heuristic starting ansatz for $(\bs{\gamma,\beta})$ to be further optimized for a specific problem.\\

-This result come from a ``dense-from-sparse'' reduction first performed in \cite{Basso_2022}.
-It remains an open problem to show that OGP is a limitation on dense model without the need to rely on this reduction.\\
+Currently, the OGP has only been shown to a limitation on dense model at super-constant depth $p\sim \mathcal{O} (\log \log n)$ \cite{Anshu2023concentrationbounds}.
+Given the ``dense-from-sparse'' reduction performed in \cite{Basso_2022} that showed equivalence between constant depth QAOA for dense and sparse graphs, perhaps one can extend the equivalence to logarithmic depth similar to how we extended the validity of the algorithm from constant to logarithmic depth.\\

-We note that under limit swapping, the performance of QAOA equals that of AMS's algorithm for the mean field spin glass \cite{alaoui2020algorithmic}.
-This suggests that if QAOA is optimized correctly, it should outperform such classical algorithms since QAOA is known to find exact solutions by reduction to the Quantum Adiabatic Algorithm.
-It is still an open question to determine at what depth $p$ will QAOA outperform the AMP algorithm.
+We note that this results suggests that at logarithmic depth, the performance of the QAOA equals that of AMS's algorithm for the mean field spin glass \cite{alaoui2020algorithmic}, a type of Approximate Message Passing (AMP) algorithm.
+This suggests that if the QAOA is optimized correctly beyond logarithmic depth such as polynomial depth, it should outperform such classical algorithms since the QAOA is known to find exact solutions by reduction to the Quantum Adiabatic Algorithm.
+It is still an open question to determine at what depth $p$ will the QAOA outperform the algorithm.
 Furthermore, given the similarity in performance to the AMP algorithm, this also suggests that the conjecture in \cite{QAOAspinglass} that the Parisi value for the Sherrington--Kirkpatrick model is obtained under limit swapping might be true as the AMP algorithm achieves the optimal value under the assumption that the OGP does not exists.